arbor-sim/arbor/doc/python/labels.rst

 .. note::
     In the example above there will be no error when the label dictionary is defined.
-    Instead, there will be an error later when the label dictionary is applied to a morphology, and the cyclic dependency is detected when concretising the locations in the locsets and the cable segments in the regions.
+    Instead, there will be an error later when the label dictionary is applied to a morphology, and the cyclic dependency is detected when thingifying the locations in the locsets and the cable segments in the regions.